milanify/Auto-eBay-Feedback/README.md

 # Auto-eBay-Feedback

-Automatically leaves feedback for all your eBay transactions
+Browser extension that automatically leaves feedback for all your eBay transactions

 ## Availability:
 Firefox Store: (pending)